kubernetes-sigs/karpenter/designs/disruption-controls-by-method.md

 * 👍 This model starts to make more sense as we continue to add general behaviors that apply to all disruption actions where users will want control on the action level.
 * 👍 Provides place per action for generic controls intended to be shared across all disruption methods.
 While not all methods share the same disruption actions, there are already cases for this.
 * 👍 Could extend other fields beyond generic values for specific actions with validation
-* 👍 Allows for very natural methodType specification for further granularity of specifying specific K8sVersion upgrades for example.
+* 👍 Allows for very natural reason specification for further granularity of specifying specific K8sVersion upgrades for example.
 There is no need for complicated validation in regards to what method types are compatible with a particular method.
 *  👎👎 Breaking API Change for Budgets at least, and if we decide to model DisruptAfter we also would have to break those apis.
 It might make sense to break the budgets now before they have garnered large adoption as it becomes harder to make the change as time goes on.
 * 👎 Doesn't allow for easy defaulting of `All` disruption actions
 * 👎 Adds complexity to the use of budgets, before its high level on the disruption controls but with this design approach its nested inside another field.